WayScience/CytoSnake/docs/tutorial.md

 ### Accessing data

-In your directory, CytoSnake produces a `results` folder will, which contain all the outputs generated from the workflow.
+In your directory, CytoSnake produces a `results` folder, which will contain all the outputs generated from the workflow.
 To list those outputs, simply type: